wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin8.md

 1. Remember to open the coordinates panel in the Volume Viewer and set Origin index to 0 and Voxel size to 1, and that you should visualize the tomogram as planes.

-1. Open the Place Object plugin (Tools > Utilities > Pick Particle).
+1. Open the Place Object plugin (Tools > Utilities > Place Object).
 Browse for and open the `.em` motivelist with Place Object.
 Visualize using Hexagons with voxel-size 0.2 and Colour Style as Cross-Correlation.
 Click Apply.